Are you the kind of student who:

 Appalachian State University is committed to making higher education affordable for every North Carolina student and has developed the Appalachian Commitment to a College Education for Student Success (ACCESS) program as a method to ensure that students from low-income families in North Carolina can attend Appalachian debt-free.

 Established by the Alumni Council, the Alumni Memorial Scholarship is awarded to children of Appalachian Alumni.
 This four-year scholarship awards $2,000 annually.

 The Academic Excellence Scholarship recognizes the top students in the freshman class.
-Academic Excellence Scholarships amount up to $10,000 over four years.
+Academic.
 Students selected for the Academic Excellence Scholarship demonstrate a strong academic record, leadership experience, community service, and the desire to be an engaged member of the Appalachian Family.

 Scholarship opportunities are set aside exclusively for incoming freshman based on their intended majors.
 These scholarships are awarded through the standard scholarships admission process, but only students with decided majors in each college will be considered.
 Students are awarded for early dedication to their future careers and fields.
 Learn more about each department's scholarships.